For the next Research Excellence Framework (REF) process there is a policy on open access.

 View or print the 3 step process.

-Once you’ve deposited your article into WRAP it will be made open access in accordance with any publisher policy and the team will contact you if there is anything else we need from you to ensure compliance.
+Once you have deposited your article into WRAP it will be made open access in accordance with any publisher embargo policies and the team will contact you if there is anything else we need from you to ensure compliance.

 The HEFCE policy asks for the author’s accepted and final peer-reviewed text (which may otherwise be known as the ‘author manuscript’ or ‘final author version’ or ‘post-print’).